Skip to main content

 With these resource profiles in place, consider the following scenarios:

-• an application deployed by provider on site london is subject to system hardware resource profile and no tenant resource profiles:
+• an application deployed by provider on site london is subject to restrictions imposed by system settings, but no tenant resource profiles:

 • host behaves as if it had 3 GiB of memory (not enforced)

-• no other resources are limited by the resource profile system, hence the same rules as in the case with no resource profiles configured apply
+• no other resources are limited by the system settings, hence the same rules as in the case with no resource profiles configured apply

-• an application deployed by provider on site new-york is subject to both hardware resource profiles system and medium and no tenant resource profiles:
+• an application deployed by provider on site new-york is subject to restrictions imposed by both system settings and medium system resource profile, but no tenant resource profiles:

-• an application deployed by acme on site london is subject to system hardware resource profile and t-acme tenant resource profile:
+• an application deployed by acme on site london is subject to restrictions imposed by both system settings and t-acme tenant resource profile:

-• the total amount of memory available to applications on host is 1 GiB per t-acme tenant resource profile (because this limit is lower than the 3 GiB limit specified in the system resource profile)
+• the total amount of memory available to applications on host is 1 GiB per t-acme tenant resource profile (because this limit is lower than the 3 GiB limit specified in the system settings)

 • the outbound network access is prohibited and the inbound network connections to the application's ingress address are only allowed from 192.0.2.0/24 network